ujesh-sakariya/ChewTheFat/README.md

 # Secure E2E Messaging Application

-A secure, full-stack messaging application that was developed as part of my A-Level Computer Science project.
-The platform supports both standard and end-to-end encrypted communication using RSA and AES encryption, allowing users to safely chat with security and privacy at its core.
+Chew The Fat is a secure, real-time messaging app that combines RSA and AES encryption with 2FA and socket-based messaging to provide a privacy-first user chat experience.

 ## 🚀 Features